rahuljsr99/LiquidProjectAngular/README.md

 📽️ LiquidProjectAngular - Movie Purchase & Admin Portal
+(In development, Progress will be updated here with updated screenshots.)

 A responsive Angular-based web app for browsing, purchasing, and managing movie content.
 It includes role-based access for admins and users, and integrates AG Grid for data management.
 🛠️ Tech Stack